Punktum-dk/dsu-service-specification/README.md

 <a id="production-environment"></a>
 #### Production Environment

-- `is_available` requests made to this environment will reflect live production data
 - production credentials and proper authorization are needed to access the service

 Production environment is available at: `https://dsu.dk-hostmaster.dk/1.0`